dark-matter-org/dm-start/README.md

 - [Attributes](#3-3-2-attributes)
 - [Classes](#3-3-3-classes)

-If you've followed the example, you dark-matter schema files will be here:
+If you've followed the example, your dark-matter schema files will be here:

 ![run bootstrap](images/schema-directory.png)